MpStyle/container/Readme.md

 // $foo is an instance of Bar, and $dummy property of Bar is initialized as an instance of Dummy.
 ```

+### Constructor

+The constructor of the _container_ class has a single parameter: _$settings_.
+This is an array of configuration.
+The only one supported value is _trigger_error (default: false).
+If it is setted to _true_ will be triggered error messages when:
+- it's required an object not present in the container (NOTICE)
+- it's added a definition already present in the container (WARNING)
+- it's added an instance already present in the container (WARNING)